Burglary Crime Statistics and Facts

 There are roughly 2.5 million burglaries a year, 66% of those being home break ins.

 Police solve only 13% of reported burglary cases due to lack of a witness or physical evidence.

 When do burglaries occur?

-- Day: 1,495,790 burglaries: Break ins are 6% more likely to occur during the day between 6am and 6pm while people are at work or running errands.
+- There are 1,495,790 burglaries during the day.
+Break ins are 6% more likely to occur during the day between 6am and 6pm while people are at work or running errands.

-- Night: 1,324,090 burglaries: The cover of night brings security for intruders but also means people are more likely be home.
+- There are 1,324,090 burglaries during the night.
+The cover of night brings security for intruders but also means people are more likely be home.